 My Statement on the News of Today’s Passing

 I won’t use any names because that should be obvious.
-Read on, ’til the end.
+Be sure and read on, ’til the very end.

 MY STATEMENT ON THE NEWS OF TODAY’S PASSING

 I won’t use the name because that should be obvious.